ISISNeutronMuon/MDMC/doc/pages/developer/vscode.rst

-Finally, simply start VSCode within the MDMC repo using `code .` or open the MDMC repo in VSCode, after a moment, a box in the bottom right-hand corner pops up saying "Folder contains a Dev Container configuration file..." then click "Reopen in Container".
+Finally, simply start VSCode within the MDMC repo using `code .` or open the MDMC repo in VSCode, after a moment, a box in the bottom right-hand corner pops up saying "Folder contains a Dev Container configuration file...".
+Then, click "Reopen in Container".
 If this box does not pop up then open the Command Palette (by pressing F1) and run the command **Remote-Containers: Open Folder in Container...** toopen the MDMC project inside the MDMC container.